-On average I write 2 to 3 short stories every week.
-Plus I'm working on a longer (novel?) writing project, and several manuscripts.
+In the midst of the messines sof life I aim to write 2 to 3 short stories every week.
+Besides other work (teaching) and writing (philosophy/essays).
 This takes a lot of time.
 I don't do freewrites.
-I edit my stories for a long time, and I am dedicated to writing stories that mean something, something beyond just being a story.
-Therefore I read a lot to learn from other writers, and I edited and read stories by other authors to learn more about the art of fiction every day.
+I edit my stories thoroughly, and I am dedicated to writing stories that mean something, something beyond just being a story.
+Therefore I read a lot to learn from other writers, and I edit and read stories by other authors to learn more about the art of fiction every day.

 However, there is also rent to pay, coffee to drink.
 At the same time, I want to keep my stories freely available to everyone.
 No pay-walls.
 No board of trustees deciding which story fits with what the audience would like to read.